-Sure, a trailer might look good, cause of a bit of excitement in you, that’s fine as that’s what trailers are meant to do, but you shouldn’t base your monetary decisions on a flimsy trailer alone.
-It would be best if you didn’t go off to the digital store and pre-order a game you know next to nothing about.
+Sure, a trailer might look good, cause of a bit of excitement in you, and that’s fine as that’s what trailers are meant to do, but you shouldn’t base your monetary decisions on a flimsy trailer alone.
+That being said, it would be best if you didn’t go off to the digital store and pre-order a game you know next to nothing about.

-We can’t continue to mindlessly follow the hype train without even thinking of where it’s headed, and we can’t be disappointed if it’s not what where we expected it to end up.
-Players can’t blame the developers if a game turns out bad if and it didn’t live up to their high expectations of it.
-We also can’t give them the power to believe they can do whatever they can as long as they build enough hype for their games.
+We can’t continue to mindlessly follow the hype train without ever thinking of where it’s headed, and we can’t be disappointed if it’s not what where we expected it to end up.
+Players can’t blame the developers if a game turns out bad or if it didn’t live up to their high expectations.
+We also can’t give them the power to believe they can do whatever they want as long as they build enough hype for their games.

 The Right Time to be Hyped

-Hype isn’t always bad; it helps as the developers know that there are people who want to play their games, believe in them, and support them; it helps them keep going.
+Hype isn’t always bad though, as it helps the developers know that there are people who want to play their games, believe in them, and support them; it helps them keep going.
 But if a developer or publisher is relying on hype alone and not the substance and quality of their games, then is that truly a game you’d like to play?

-These days, There a lot of developers who don’t rely on too much hype to sell their games.
-Like Square Enix on Final Fantasy 7 remake, for example, sure most fans of the game are already super hyped up, but that’s understandable because we all already know what a fantastic game it is.
+These days, there a lot of developers who thankfully don’t rely on too much hype to sell their games.
+Like Square Enix on Final Fantasy 7 Remake, for example.
+Sure most fans of the game are already super hyped up, but that’s understandable because we all already know what a fantastic game it is.
 Since it initially released back in 1997 and has already built up its foundation of success and reputation.

 Until recently, we’ve barely seen any details on the remake or even if it was still in development.
 Until it was revealed during E3 that it would be coming soon.
+Which brings me to my next point.
 Another act developers should practice more is not announcing a game until its close to release.
 Like Capcom with Resident Evil 3 remake, for example.
-That way, we already know that the developers aren’t relying just on hype alone but on the quality of their games as well.
+That way, we already know that the developers aren’t relying just on hype but the quality of their games.
 This way, you also don’t give the players false hope and expectations of when the games would release before its even ready.